Skip to main content

 Engagement Letter Requirement

 An active engagement letter between the practitioner and the client entity must be on file before the prefill pathway activates.
-Inactive or expired engagements are automatically excluded.
+Inactive or expired engagements are excluded by rule.

 Dual-Condition Gate